 Gilgeous-Alexander has big 2nd half to help Thunder rally past Heat, 107-100

-OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander scored 23 of his 37 points in the second half and the Oklahoma City Thunder overcame a 14-point deficit to beat the Miami Heat 107-100 on Friday night.
+OKLAHOMA CITY (AP) — Shai Gilgeous-Alexander scored 23 of his 37 points in the second half and the Oklahoma City Thunder overcame a 14-point deficit to beat the Miami Heat 107-100 and take the Western Conference lead Friday night.

 Gilgeous-Alexander made 13 of 25 field goals and 9 of 11 free throws.
 The NBA’s No. 2 scorer was greeted with “M-V-P!
 M-V-P!” chants when he went to the line in the fourth quarter as he helped Oklahoma City take control.

+Heat coach Erik Spoelstra said the team remains on track, despite the losses.

+“We’ll get better from this,” Spoelstra said.
+“There were a lot of good things to take away.
+None of us want to talk about it or feel that or whatever right now because we’re competitors.
+But by the time we get back to Miami, even the head coach can see that there are some good things happening in our locker room.”

-Miami led 57-47 at halftime behind 50% shooting.
+Miami led Oklahoma City 57-47 at halftime behind 50% shooting.
 Jaquez scored 17 points on 6-for-7 shooting before the break.

 The Heat extended the lead to 65-51 the third quarter, but Oklahoma City erased its deficit four minutes later.
 Gilgeous-Alexander tied it at 65 on a free throw after a basket midway through the period.
 The Thunder took a 68-65 lead on a 3-pointer by Williams that Gilgeous-Alexander assisted to close out a 17-0 run.